Manaslu Circuit Trek - 15 Days

 • Trekkers’ Information Management System (TIMS) fees

-• Special permit for Manaslu region
+• Special restricted permit for Manaslu region

 • Annapurna Conservation permit (ACAP)